-See the Voltage Partitioning section on page 95 for more information about power.
+See "Voltage Partitioning" on page 84 for more information about power.

 AGND

 Analog Ground pin

 This pin is the ground for the analog circuitry and is broken out separately from the other GND pins making it possible to filter AGND in a system that has a lot of noise on the ground plane.
 In most applications, AGND is tied directly to the ground plane with the other ground pins on the microcontroller.